-Offering a combination of rigorous technical training and a focus on policy-relevant research, our PhD in Economics will prepare you for careers in academics, scholarship, research, and government policy.
-Our students master economic theory and applied field knowledge.
+Offering a combination of rigorous technical training and a focus on policy-relevant research, our PhD in Economics will prepare you for careers in academics, research, and government.
+Our students master economic theory, statistical methods, and applied field knowledge.
 Then, through the dissertation-writing process, they develop the ability to formulate and empirically answer economic questions.
-This valuable skill set is the key to our graduates’ success.

-Our uniquely pluralistic approach to contemporary policy issues will train you in a number of diverse theoretical perspectives, both mainstream and heterodox, including post-Keynesian, institutionalist, and feminist economics.
+Our uniquely pluralistic approach to economics incorporates diverse theoretical perspectives, both mainstream and heterodox, including post-Keynesian, institutionalist, evolutionary, and feminist economics.

 Our department is the first in the nation to offer a program on gender analysis in economics and hosts a unique Info-Metrics Institute promoting the interdisciplinary study of information, information processing, and decision rules based on efficient use of information.
-Our forward-thinking program will put you on the cutting edge of research and innovation.
+Our forward-thinking program will put you on the cutting edge of economic analysis.

 Tailor Your Degree to Your Career

-Your research opportunities are enhanced by the department’s broad array of strengths, including development economics, international economics, labor economics, monetary economics, gender economics, comparative economic systems, economic history, and econometrics.
-Through this research, PhD students develop lasting, collegial, and productive relationships with faculty, often co-authoring and publishing papers with their professors.
+Your research opportunities are enhanced by the department’s broad array of strengths, including development economics, international economics, labor economics, monetary economics, gender economics, comparative economic systems, economic history, econometrics and Info-Metrics.
+PhD students develop lasting, collegial, and productive relationships with faculty, classmates and economists at DC-area institutionals, often co-authoring and publishing papers with these colleagues.

 See complete Admissions and Program Requirements.